-A website should be solid foundation of your digital marketing efforts.
-With that foundation, you should be turning website traffic into leads.
+A website should be the solid foundation of your digital marketing efforts.
+With that foundation, you should be turning website traffic into leads that you can track or your website’s conversions.
 No matter how many social media accounts you have or how often you update them, you hear time and time again from consumer advocates to check out companies’ websites before committing.
 Your website should be a place where your visitors come to and feel comfortable and want to connect with you.
 There are some things you can do to your website to help convert that traffic into leads.
 Let’s look at three of them.

 Staying on Message